Logan Kelly

 Unauthorized tool invocation.
 An agent that has access to a "send email" MCP tool can send emails.
 The question is: under what conditions should it be allowed to?
 If the agent's legitimate scope is answering product questions, and it has access to an email tool for a narrow set of notification purposes, what prevents it from invoking that tool in other contexts?
 Without an explicit policy that defines when the tool may be called, the answer is "the model's judgment."
 That's not a policy.
 That's a hope.

 Cost explosions from unconstrained tool use.
 Some MCP tools are expensive to call.
-Code execution environments, large data retrievals, external API calls with per-request pricing — an agent that calls these tools more aggressively than expected, or that gets into a loop involving expensive tools, can run up costs quickly.
-Without budget governance at the tool call level, you won't know until after.
+Code execution environments, large data retrievals, external API calls with per-request pricing — an agent that calls these tools more aggressively than expected, or gets into a loop involving expensive tools, can run up costs quickly.
+Without budget enforcement at the tool call level, you won't know until after.

 Why Existing Agent Governance Doesn't Fully Address MCP

 If you have governance infrastructure in place — policies on LLM calls, input/output scanning, session-level budget guardrails — you have a foundation.
-But MCP introduces governance requirements that that foundation may not cover.
+But MCP introduces governance requirements that foundation may not cover.

 Dynamic tool availability.
 Static governance policies assume a known, fixed set of tools.
 MCP's whole point is that the tool set is extensible.
-Your governance layer needs to handle tool calls against tools that weren't in scope when the policy was written — which means you need policies that can generalize across tool categories, not just name-specific allowlists.
+Your governance layer needs to handle tool calls against tools that weren't in scope when the policy was written — which means you need policies that generalize across tool categories, not just name-specific allowlists.

 Tool result trust.
 Your existing scanning may evaluate inputs from users.
 MCP tool results come from servers, not users, and deserve their own trust evaluation.
 A tool result can contain malicious content even when the tool itself is legitimate and the server is trusted.
 The content-as-attack-surface problem requires governance at the tool result layer, not just the user input layer.
+The GitHub coding agent prompt injection case — where instructions embedded inside repository files were retrieved and acted on by an agent without disclosure — is a sharp example: GitHub AI Agent Prompt Injection: What No CVE Disclosure Looks Like.

 Cross-tool sequence analysis.
 Individual tool calls may be benign.
 Sequences of tool calls may not be.
 A governance layer that evaluates each tool invocation in isolation misses the pattern-level risks.
-This requires session-level analysis — tracking what tools have been called, in what sequence, with what payloads — and applying policies to sequences rather than just individual events.
+This requires session-level analysis — tracking what tools have been called, in what sequence, with what payloads — and applying policies to sequences rather than individual events.

 What MCP Governance Actually Looks Like